 - Don’t soak in a chlorinated spa for too long.

 - Rinse off immediately after soaking in your spa.

 - Find a nice lotion you like and use it right after you dry off.

-If you are shopping around for water care products for your spa, check out the water care section on our website:
+For more water care products, check out the water care section on our website.